Skip to main content

 CVE Lite CLI stands out when you want:

-• a focused dependency vulnerability scanner without the broader supply-chain noise
+• a focused CVE scanner without supply-chain signal noise mixed into the output

-• a straightforward answer to "what should I fix before release?"
+• a clear answer to "what should I fix before this release?" — validated fix commands grouped by severity

 Best fit